dnet/pysecstr/README.md

     assert(b'data' not in copy_of_x)

-And temporarily overriding mem allocator to zero ram and prevent paging:
+In python3 only, temporarily overriding mem allocator to zero ram and prevent paging:

     with safemem():
         x = b'data that must be removed'